Data collection

 What is template

 Often you have a situation when you need to collect same metrics from different nodes.
 Such configuration making may easily fall into repeating one action many times.
 Things may became even worse when you need to change something in already configured DCIs on all nodes - for example, increase threshold for CPU utilization.
-To avoid these problems, you can use data collection templates.
-Data collection template (or just template for short) is a special object, which can have configured DCIs similar to nodes.
+To avoid these problems, one can use data collection templates.
+Data collection template (or just template for short) is a special object, which can have DCIs configured and grouped for similar or logical purposes and applied to relevant node or node group ( for example, Collector or Cluster in Infrastructure perspective).
+Templates can be accessed from Template perspective.

 When you create template and configure DCIs for it, nothing happens - no data collection will occur.
 Then, you can apply this template to one or multiple nodes - and as soon as you do this, all DCIs configured in the template object will appear in the target node objects, and server will start data collection for these DCIs.
 If you then change something in the template data collection settings - add new DCI, change DCI’s configuration, or remove DCI - all changes will be reflected immediately in all nodes associated with the template.
 You can also choose to remove template from a node.
 In this case, you will have two options to deal with DCIs configured on the node through the template - remove all such DCIs or leave them, but remove relation to the template.
 If you delete template object itself, all DCIs created on nodes from this template will be deleted as well.

-Please note that you can apply an unlimited number of templates to a node - so you can create individual templates for each group of metrics (for example, generic performance metrics, MySQL metrics, network counters, etc.) and combine them, as you need.
+Please note that you can apply unlimited number of templates to a node - so you can create individual templates for each group of metrics (for example, generic performance metrics, MySQL metrics, network counters, etc.) and combine them, as per your business requirements.

 Creating template

-To create a template, right-click on Template Root or Template Group object in the Object Browser, and click Create ‣ Template.
+To create a template, right-click on Template Root or Template group object in Template perspective, and click Create ‣ Template.
 Enter a name for a new template and click OK.

 Configuring templates